andqok/You-Dont-Know-JS/this & object prototypes/apA.md

 It remains to be seen if there are other corner case gotchas that devs will run into beyond this scenario.
 Regardless, you will have to be diligent and stay aware of which places the engine automatically figures out `super` for you, and which places you have to manually take care of it. **Ugh!**

-# Static > Dynamic?

-But the biggest problem of all about ES6 `class` is that all these various gotchas mean `class` sorta opts you into a syntax which seems to imply (like traditional classes) that once you declare a `class`, it's a static definition of a (future instantiated) thing.
-You completely lose sight of the fact that `C` is an object, a concrete thing, which you can directly interact with.

-In traditional class-oriented languages, you never adjust the definition of a class later, so the class design pattern doesn't suggest such capabilities.
-But **one of the most powerful parts** of JS is that it *is* dynamic, and the definition of any object is (unless you make it immutable) a fluid and mutable *thing*.

-`class` seems to imply you shouldn't do such things, by forcing you into the uglier `.prototype` syntax to do so, or forcing you to think about `super` gotchas, etc. It also offers *very little* support for any of the pitfalls that this dynamism can bring.

-In other words, it's as if `class` is telling you: "dynamic is too hard, so it's probably not a good idea.
-Here's a static-looking syntax, so code your stuff statically."

-What a sad commentary on JavaScript: **dynamic is too hard, let's pretend to be (but not actually be!) static**.

-These are the reasons why ES6 `class` is masquerading as a nice solution to syntactic headaches, but it's actually muddying the waters further and making things worse for JS and for clear and concise understanding.

 **Note:** If you use the `.bind(..)` utility to make a hard-bound function (see Chapter 2), the function created is not subclassable with ES6 `extend` like normal functions are.

-## Review (TL;DR)

-`class` does a very good job of pretending to fix the problems with the class/inheritance design pattern in JS.
-But it actually does the opposite: **it hides many of the problems, and introduces other subtle but dangerous ones**.

-`class` contributes to the ongoing confusion of "class" in JavaScript which has plagued the language for nearly two decades.
-In some respects, it asks more questions than it answers, and it feels in totality like a very unnatural fit on top of the elegant simplicity of the `[[Prototype]]` mechanism.

-Bottom line: if ES6 `class` makes it harder to robustly leverage `[[Prototype]]`, and hides the most important nature of the JS object mechanism -- **the live delegation links between objects** -- shouldn't we see `class` as creating more troubles than it solves, and just relegate it to an anti-pattern?

-I can't really answer that question for you.
-But I hope this book has fully explored the issue at a deeper level than you've ever gone before, and has given you the information you need *to answer it yourself*.